 You can sacrifice any of your Murder-on-a-stick cards in order to recur them later, or you can focus on recurring some of these powerful creatures:

-Gaining life repeatedly from cards like Kokusho and Grey Merchant can leave you with a high life total to dump into something like a [/c]Bolas’s Citadel[/c], which can get out of control when you have the life to spare.
+Gaining life repeatedly from cards like Kokusho and Grey Merchant can leave you with a high life total.
+You can use that to power up something like [/c]Bolas’s Citadel[/c], which can get out of control when you have the life to spare.

-To do this effectively, you also need a variety of ways to recur your dead creatures.
+To do this effectively, you also require a variety of ways to recur your dead creatures.
 Here are some of your best options for doing so:

 - Agadeem’s Awakening